ALL THINGS EGYPTIAN UROMASTYX

 Breeding is not a marker for success in these animals; it is actually measure by long term care and long lifespans.

 On average, Egyptian Uromastyx should live for approximately 30 years to measure success.
-Although with the progression in cares in captivity, I expect to see some individuals have the potential to live up to 40 years.
+Although, with the progression in cares in captivity, I expect to see some individuals have the potential to live up to 40 years or more.

 Egyptian Uromastyx are very large.
 Most males will reach 30-inches snout to tail length, with a body length about 19-inches snout to vent of that total.
 Most females stay around 25-inches snout to tail.